Strategy

-Just as a navigational North Star leads travelers toward their destination, a well-defined UX vision helps teams stay focused on creating meaningful, user-centered experiences that drive ultimate customer satisfaction.
+Just as a navigational North Star leads travellers toward their destination, a well-defined UX strategy helps teams stay focused and serves as the foundation to build the right product.

-Let’s hit the first milestone!
-I firmly believe that excellent usability is the primary focus throughout the entire product development process.
-That helps the teams hit KPI’s in the short term, and keep your users coming back for more in the long run.
+I believe excellent usability is the primary focus throughout the entire product development process.
+It’s essential to hit KPI’s in the short term, and keep your users coming back for more in the long run.

 Learn & understand

-Do we know exactly what the problem is?
-I is beneficial to conduct an audit of the current customer experience to understand where the gaps are in relation to the North Star.
-Capturing requirements, existing data and assumptions.
+Which are the areas for improvement?
+Look into existing data and feedback!
+Sometimes it is also beneficial to conduct a fresh audit of the existing customer experience to understand where the gaps are in the journey.
+Capture requirements, data and assumptions.

 Fill knowledge gaps through research.
 This can involve surveys, usability testing and further user research methods to identify pain points or areas for improvement.